vexthecoder/OysterDetector/README.md

 - **Run in Background**: Keep running when window is closed
 - **Start on Launch**: Auto-start detection when opening Oyster Detector
 - **Verbose Logging**: Enable for detailed debugging
+- **Anti-AFK**: Prevents auto-kick by interacting with Roblox after 15 minutes of idle time with options: jump, click, or chat
+- **Toast Notifications**: Small popup alerts for in-game events (can be turned on/off in settings)

 ## **Usage Instructions**
 1. Ensure Roblox is running and you're in Sol's RNG